About Us

 Jane Jacobs (1916-2006) was a writer, urbanist and activist who championed a community-based approach to city-building.
 She had no formal training as a planner, and yet her 1961 book, The Death and Life of Great American Cities, introduced ground-breaking ideas about how cities function, evolve, and fail that have become conceptual pillars for today’s architects, planners, policymakers, activists, and other city builders.

-Jacobs lived in Greenwich Village until 1968, when she moved to Toronto.
-In both cities, she helped derail the car-centered approach to urban planning and invigorated neighbourhood activism by helping to stop the expansion of expressways and roads.
+Jacobs lived in Greenwich Village until 1968 when she moved to Toronto.
+In both cities, she helped derail the car-centred approach to urban planning and invigorated neighbourhood and community activism.

 Who We Are